-Clued In is broken down into five distinct sections.
+Clued-In is broken down into five distinct units.
 These are:

 Money and Me